Home Depot Background Check: How It Works (& What Not To Do)

 Home Depot background screenings also look for employment verification and certification or licensure verification for positions that require certain certificates or qualifications.
 For example, a forklift operator must have a specific license in certain states to operate one as part of Home Depot employment.

-A screenshot showing that potential employees must create an account to complete the "employee" background check process at Home Depot.
+A screenshot showing that potential employees must create an account to complete the employee background check process at Home Depot.

 Certain positions may also require education verification as well.
 While some positions at Home Depot do not require a high school diploma, and the company does hire high school students that are old enough to work or have a valid work permit, some positions such as management require a minimum of high school education.